DevDecoder/DynamicXml/README.md

 And finally, (even when arguments are supplied):

+3. Whether the name maps to 'Filter', in which case it calls the extension method `DynamicXObject.Filter(this XObject, DynamicXOptions, params object[])`, and performs a filter operation with the supplied filters (if any).
-3. Any method on `XObject` that matches the requested signature.
+4. Any method on `XObject` that matches the requested signature.

 If it doesn't find any of the above, then the result depends on the `InvokeResultIfNotFound` option.